 “It's an absolutely amazing experience.
 If everyone could do it, there would be a lot of better lawyers,” one former district court clerk told us.
-“It's absolutely hands down the best way to start a legal career,” says Melissa Lennon, recent judicial section chair at NALP.
+“It's absolutely hands down the best way to start a legal career,” says Melissa Lennon, president elect at NALP.
 “The training you get – really intense research and writing – is incredibly valuable.”
-According to Judge Joel Pisano of the District Court of New Jersey, “clerking offers an opportunity to be in on the decision-making process, to understand how the courts work, to be mentored by a sitting judge and to be introduced to the members of the Bar.”
+According to retired Judge Joel Pisano of the District Court of New Jersey, “clerking offers an opportunity to be in on the decision-making process, to understand how the courts work, to be mentored by a sitting judge and to be introduced to the members of the Bar.”
 Clerks learn how judges react to different briefs and styles of advocacy, and are exposed to a wide range of legal issues.

 The educational value of clerkships cannot be overstated, as clerks learn directly from the arbiters of the law.
 A judge might ask a clerk to write a memorandum or even a first draft of a judicial opinion.
 “Certainly, I was writing opinions,” said an associate who had clerked with the District Court of Maryland.
 “My writing got a lot better over the course of a year, because of the benefit of having a judge who sees you every day, guides you and shapes your writing style.”
 Clerks may get an insight into legal administration too.
 One source had clerked with a judge who sat on the Judicial Conference of the United States – a body concerned with US Courts administration – and had taken on duties related to the Conference.